JackyGohSG/pratu/_pages/privacy-policy.md

 <ol start="4">
  	<li><strong>DISCLOSURE OF PERSONAL DATA</strong></li>
 </ol>
-&nbsp;
 <ul>
  	<li>In order to manage and operate the Website, we may disclose your personal data to any member of our group, which means our affiliates and subsidiaries.
 We may also disclose your personal data to third parties such as our service providers and professional advisors for the following purposes:</li>
 </ul>
 <ul>
- 	<li>to comply with any legal requirement; to enforce or apply our Terms of Service <a href="http://www.pratu.asia/customer-service/terms-of-service">http://www.pratu.asia/customer-service/terms-of-service</a> and other agreements;</li>
+ 	<li>to comply with any legal requirement; to enforce or apply our Terms of Service <a href="http://www.pratu.co/terms-of-service">http://www.pratu.co/terms-of-service</a> and other agreements;</li>
  	<li>to protect our rights, property, and safety, and the rights, property and safety of our affiliates and subsidiaries, other users of the Website, and others;</li>
  	<li>in connection with any legal proceedings or prospective legal proceedings; and</li>
  	<li>in connection with a business asset transaction (i.e. the purchase, sale, lease, merger or amalgamation or any other acquisition, disposal or financing of an organisation or a portion of an organisation or of any of the business or assets of an organisation) to which we are a party or a prospective party.</li>